Dress to impress for prom without blowing your budget

-It's officially prom season, and if your teen hasn't found their picture perfect tux or gown, I have you covered.
+Dress like a queen without spending like one.
+Couture House in the Woodlands offers hundreds of dresses for your teen to borrow this prom season at one cost.
+You must make an appointment.

+All rentals, regardless of which one you pick, are $144.99.
+That price includes your appointment, damage fee, cleaning and dress.
+Couture House says they want every girl to pick the dress of their dreams not based on price.
+They are located off I-45 and Oak Ridge Drive

-Nationally recognized pageant coach Jay Jay Smith has been running Think Twice Fashions in Bellaire for five years and knows first-hand how to look fashionable on a budget.
+Nationally recognized pageant coach JJ Smith has been running Think Twice Fashions in Bellaire for five years and knows first-hand how to look fashionable on a budget.

 "You're not having to spend too much money and break the budget.
 Generally, you're going to wear it one time, and hopefully you'll bring it back and pass it on to another girl who will wear it," said Smith.